fido-ai/ua-datasets/README.md

 # ua_datasets
-__ua-datasets__ is a collection of Ukrainian language datasets.
+__ua_datasets__ is a collection of Ukrainian language datasets.
 We aim to build a benchmark for research related to natural language processing in Ukrainian.

 This library is provided by the non-profit student's organization FIdo.ai (machine learning research division of